 Book an Appointment for Asbestos Removal in Western Oregon

-ProKleen Cleaning & Restoration provides complete emergency restoration throughout Western Oregon.
+ProKleen Restoration & Environmental Services provides complete emergency restoration throughout Western Oregon.
 Founded in 1994, ProKleen provides water damage cleanup, fire damage cleanup, smoke smell removal, mold inspection and removal, biohazard and trauma cleanup, carpet and upholstery cleaning, air duct cleaning, and asbestos removal.
 Send us a message to book your appointment or call 541-857-1818.